smokethis/CreateFabricEnvrionment/README.md

 > Tenant.ReadWrite.All is only required to use one specific function which is not called under normal operations; `updatePipelineUserAsAdmin`.

+No client secret is required for the app registration as the code must run under a users' delegated permissions.

 Two environment variables are required to execute the code:

 | Variable | Description |